-Dad Fatally Shoots Daughter During Gun Safety Lesson: ‘I Thought it Was Empty’
+‘I Thought It Was Empty.’
+Dad Fatally Shoots Daughter During Gun Safety Lesson

-An Indiana man has been charged with fatally shooting his 9-year-old daughter in the head while teaching his two sons about gun safety.
+An Indiana man has been charged for fatally shooting his 9-year-old daughter in the head while teaching his two sons about gun safety.

 On June 10, Eric Hummel, 33, from Hobart, Indiana, was telling his sons about the dangers of playing with guns when his daughter Olivia walked into the room, People, citing court documents, reports.
 Unaware that the gun was loaded, he said he pointed it toward her and fired.

 Hummel has since been charged with neglect of a dependent resulting in death, battery resulting in death to a person less than 14 years old, reckless homicide, and, in addition, two counts of neglect of a dependent, People reports.
-Hummel, who has pleaded not guilty, faces 20 to 40 years on the neglect of a dependent resulting in death charge, which is a Level 1 felony, according to People.
+Hummel, who has entered a not guilty plea, faces 20 to 40 years on the neglect of a dependent resulting in death charge, which is a Level 1 felony, according to People.

 "She’s dead, she’s dead.
 I thought it was empty, you can kill," Hummel told the police officer who arrived on the scene, according to a police report obtained by People.